Ranjithbaswaraju/vite-react-app/README.md

-This is sample bootstrap webapge
+This is sample react wegpage bootstrap webapge